V-for-Vasili/altrn8value/slate/source/index.html.md

 ## Query

-The Stock object is returned by the following graphql query
+The Stock Description object is returned by the following graphql query

 ### Query TypeDef